armanaxf/urban-octo-dollop/src/content/posts/creating-visual-hierarchies-in-model-driven-apps.md

 ---
 title: "Creating visual hierarchies in model-driven apps"
 description: "Sometimes model-driven apps can be considered quite boring due to their predictability in how the interface is presented.
-Personally I love the interface and the simplicity it can offer(if configured correctly!).
 Adding visual elements to your model-driven apps can greatly enhance the user experience and improve adoption."
-date: 2024-04-25
+date: "2024-02-19"
+image: "/blog-images/photo-1544965412-3992c4853546"
 tags: ["Power Platform", "Model-Drive Apps", "Dataverse"]
+draft: false
 ---

-Sometimes model-driven apps can be considered quite "boring" due to their predictability in how the interface is presented.
+Sometimes model-driven apps can be considered quite “boring” due to their predictability in how the interface is presented.
 Personally I love the interface and the simplicity it can offer(if configured correctly!).

 Adding visual elements to your model-driven apps can greatly enhance the user experience and improve adoption.